 Oracle Critical Patch Update October 2010

 The Oracle Critical Patch Update October 2010 is out, see the Oracle Security Blog for commentary.
-Of the 9 Database related vulnerabilities, 7 do not apply if you are on the latest patchset on 10gR2 or 11gR2, a much higher than usual number, and hopefully a good sign for what’s to come.
-On the other hand that means you should really be on the latest patchset for these, and get off of 10gR1 and 11gR1 urgently, unless you want to keep up the patching cycles.
+Of the 9 Database related vulnerabilities, 7 do not apply if you are on the latest patchset on 10gR2 or 11gR2, a much higher than usual number, and hopefully a good sign for what’s to come.… Continued

 End of Oracle 10gR2 Premier Support

 Ronny Egner’s post reminded me that when you come back to work next week, Oracle 10gR2 will be in Extended Support.
-Luckily for all of us (who can say they have no more 10g databases?), Oracle doesn’t charge their customers for the first year of Extended Support on Oracle 10gR2, so you’ll have another year to get off of 10.2.0.5, or start paying for Extended Support after 31.
-July 2011.
+Luckily for all of us (who can say they have no more 10g databases?), Oracle doesn’t charge their customers for the first year of Extended Support on Oracle 10gR2, so you’ll have another year to get off of 10.2.0.5, or start paying for Extended Support after 31.… Continued

 Choosing An Optimal Stats Gathering Strategy